5 Ways to Use Music Study for Language Arts

 4. Vocabulary

 For vocabulary, we use the spelling words chosen earlier as that week’s foundation.
 If there are any new or not as familiar words from the spelling lists they are our first focus.
-From there we include the other, more difficult or antiquated terms.
+From there, we include the other, more difficult or antiquated terms.
 These uncommon words can also provide little opportunities to throw in a fun little bit of history.

 5. Sentence Diagramming

 Though not an exercise we currently get to use as much as the other four activities, it is one I’m looking forward to implementing more and more.
-To use a line of text for your present musical for diagraming at times takes some finagling.
+To use a line of text for your present musical for diagramming at times takes some finagling.
 You may need to change the order of the text or add words to make the diagram less complicated.
 Here, for my students, I’m more concerned with keeping the meaning of the phrase than preserving the original words or their order.

 Our students don’t do all of these exercises every day, but we do try to hit them all at least once a week.
 My hope is that these simple suggestions help your homeschool spend more time with the beauty and goodness of music while giving you a few new enjoyable options for your language teaching tool belt.